jezzsantos/automate/CONTRIBUTING.md

 * `Debug` includes symbols for debugging, `Release` does not

 * `Debug` includes a conditional compilation variable `#if...#endif`called `TESTINGONLY` that is used to include code specifically for testing purposes only - not for publishing.
-This code is removed by the compiler in the `Release` flavor.
+(Code surrounded by `#if TESTINGONLY` is removed by the compiler in the `Release` flavor).

 * `Release` includes an additional MSBUILD target that installs the NuGet packages locally on your machine.

   > Since the CLI interface is a NuGet tool, you might want it installed (and kept up to date) on your machine for use in other projects or for manual testing.

-> The `Release` build flavor must pass to submit changes to the codebase
+> The `Release` build flavor must pass in GitHub to submit changes to the codebase

 ## Testing the code